kalekdev/uni/semester-1/nus-1/notes.typ

 - A positive test charge of 1C is used to plot electric fields - this means a positive charge has arrows away from it
 - Unit vector is always $arrow(r)_12/abs(r)=arrow(e)_12$
+- Electric field lines cannot be closed loops with a constant direction - this would lead to perpetual motion (see electric potential closed integral)

 _Feld_ - die eigenschaften eines Raums, die eine Wirkung auf andere Ladungsstoffen haben\
 _Homogene Feld_ - Field with the same strength and direction in all points.
 In reality it exists only when zooming in on a small area.
 Antonym: _inhomogene / ortsabhaengige Feld_.